majestrate/fediverse/readme.md

 ## setup process

-Build the server, assets and generate configs, only run this once:
+Build the server, assets and generate configs, and run the server in the forground on `0.0.0.0:3000`

-    $ make build configure EMAIL='your-admin@email-address' DOMAIN='your-domain-goes-here.tld'
+    $ make sandwich EMAIL='your-admin@email-address' DOMAIN='your-domain-goes-here.tld'

-To run the server in forground:

-    $ make run
+See `production/initscripts` for production level init scripts

 ## workflow

 To update the server source and rebuild run:

     $ make refresh

-See `production/initscripts` for production level init scripts
+To rebuild to frontend js run:

+    $ make bloat

+To reset *literally* everything run:

+    $ make distclean